 Say: 'Whatever happens, I stop here.'

 The simplest way to do it is to have an alarm clock.
 Wind it and say 'Now I am working without looking at the clock until it rings.'
 Then, when the alarm clock goes off, you know that for the next five minutes the world has come to an end and you will not move from the spot.

+So often we fill our lives with distraction, with vapor What is the refrain of Ecclesiastes?
+“Vapor of vapors, futility of futilities”.
+We fear boredom and fill with vanity.
+Once I read the smart phone referred to as the devil’s prayer book.
+How often am I guilty of killing time instead of redeeming it.

 God’s own time

 Pg 88 Physician’s waiting room